tetra3dprint/HemeraOdyssey/README.md

 ## HemeraOdyssey **BETA** (v1.0)
 Universal E3D Hemera mod for the Prusa i3 MK2 MK2.5 MK2.5S MK3 MK3S + Other variants
 This is for advanced users so **please** fully read this [**README.md**](README.md) to avoid disappointment, frustration and missguided expectations!
-I make no claims about this mod, it simply satisfies the requirement of enabling the hemera to be used on stock firmware.
+I make no claims about this mod, it simply satisfies the requirement of enabling the hemera to be used on stock firmware and pass self test and XYZ calibration.

 ## What is this mod
 This is a universal one fits all mod that enabled the use of the E3D Hemera extruder on a Prusa i3 MK2/S MK2.5/S MK3/S without needing custom firmware (sort of).